mrazomej/phd/docs/src/chapter_05/section_05_multiple_gene_copy.md

 As derived in [@Garcia2011c] this can be written in the language of equilibrium statistical mechanics as
 \begin{equation}
     \text{fold-change} =
     \left(1 + \frac{R}{N_{NS}}e^{-\beta \Delta\varepsilon_r}  \right)^{-1},
+    \label{seq_fold_change_thermo}
 \end{equation}
 where $\beta \equiv (k_BT)^{-1}$, $\Delta\varepsilon_r$ is the repressor-DNA binding energy, and $N_{NS}$ is the number of non-specific binding sites where the repressor can bind.

-To arrive at we ignore the physiological changes that occur during the cell cycle; one of the most important being the variability in gene copy number that we are exploring in this section.
-It is therefore worth thinking about whether or not the dynamical picture exemplified in can be reconciled with the predictions made by both at the mRNA and protein level.
+To arrive at Eq. $\ref{seq_fold_change_thermo}$ we ignore the physiological changes that occur during the cell cycle; one of the most important being the variability in gene copy number that we are exploring in this section.
+It is therefore worth thinking about whether or not the dynamical picture exemplified in [@Fig:ch5_fig08] can be reconciled with the predictions made by Eq.
+$\ref{seq_fold_change_thermo}$ both at the mRNA and protein level.

-compares the predictions of both theoretical frameworks for varying repressor copy numbers and repressor-DNA affinities.
-The solid lines are directly computed from .
+[@Fig:ch5_fig09] compares the predictions of both theoretical frameworks for varying repressor copy numbers and repressor-DNA affinities.
+The solid lines are directly computed from Eq. $\ref{seq_fold_change_thermo}$.
 The hollow triangles and the solid circles, represent the fold-change in mRNA and protein respectively as computed from the moment dynamics.
-To compute the fold-change from the kinetic picture we first numerically integrate the moment dynamics for both the two- and the three-state promoter (See for the unregulated case) and then average the time series accounting for the probability of cells being sampled at each stage of the cell cycle as defined in .
+To compute the fold-change from the kinetic picture we first numerically integrate the moment dynamics for both the two- and the three-state promoter (See [@Fig:ch5_fig08] for the unregulated case) and then average the time series accounting for the probability of cells being sampled at each stage of the cell cycle as defined in Eq. $\ref{seq_moment_avg}$ .
 The small systematic deviations between both models come partly from the simplifying assumption that the repressor copy number, and therefore the repressor on rate $k^{(r)}_{\text{on}}$ remains constant during the cell cycle.
 In principle the gene producing the repressor protein itself is also subjected to the same duplication during the cell cycle, changing therefore the mean repressor copy number for both stages.

 ![**Comparison of the equilibrium and kinetic reressor titration predictions.**
 The equilibrium model (solid lines) and the kinetic model with variation over the cell cycle (solid circles and white triangles) predictions are compared for varying repressor copy numbers and operator binding energy.
-The equilibrium model is directly computed from while the kinetic model is computed by numerically integrating the moment equations over several cell cycles, and then averaging over the extent of the cell cycle as defined in .](ch5_fig09){#fig:ch5_fig09 short-caption="Comparison of the equilibrium and kinetic reressor titration predictions"}
+The equilibrium model is directly computed from Eq. $\ref{seq_fold_change_thermo}$ while the kinetic model is computed by numerically integrating the moment equations over several cell cycles, and then averaging over the extent of the cell cycle as defined in Eq. $\ref{seq_moment_avg}$ .](ch5_fig09){#fig:ch5_fig09 short-caption="Comparison of the equilibrium and kinetic repressor titration predictions"}

-For completeness compares the kinetic and equilibrium models for the extended model of [@Razo-Mejia2018] in which the inducer concentration enters into the equation.
+For completeness [@Fig:ch5_fig10] compares the kinetic and equilibrium models for the extended model of [@Razo-Mejia2018] in which the inducer concentration enters into the equation.
 The solid line is directly computed from Eq.
 5 of [@Razo-Mejia2018].
-The hollow triangles and solid points follow the same procedure as for , where the only effect that the inducer is assume to have in the kinetics is an effective change in the number of active repressors, affecting therefore
+The hollow triangles and solid points follow the same procedure as for [@Fig:ch5_fig09], where the only effect that the inducer is assume to have in the kinetics is an effective change in the number of active repressors, affecting therefore $k^{(r)}_{\text{on}}$.
-$k^{(r)}_{\text{on}}$.

 ![**Comparison of the equilibrium and kinetic inducer titration predictions.**
 The equilibrium model (solid lines) and the kinetic model with variation over